retrocomputacion/retrobbs/readme.md

  - Main video frame grabbing routine moved to new `common/video.py`, YouTube plugin now calls this internal routine.
  - *YouTube* plugin tries to use *Streamlink* to resolve video URL if *Pafy* fails.
  - When all the slots are in use will now correctly close any further incoming connections.
- - *Weather* and *Maps* plugins use Photom instead of Nominatim as geocoder.
+ - *Weather* and *Maps* plugins use Photon instead of Nominatim as geocoder.
  - Fixed creash when the geocoder didnt respond in time in the *Weather* plugin
  - Extensive rewrite and cleanup, TML scripting integration.
+ - Option to logout after transferring a program to memory

 ---
 # 1.2 The *Turbo56K* protocol